luis-eduardo/dojo-phone-cat/README.md

 # dojo-phone-cat
-Dojo version of the Angularjs PhoneCat Tutorial
+Dojo version of the AngularJS PhoneCat Tutorial